babyman/quick-tabs-chrome-extension/readme.md

 * quickly search and select tabs by typing letters in the page title or url
 * search your bookmarks:
   * bookmarks are automatically searched when only a few tabs match your search string
-  * if your search string starts or ends with 1 space ' ' bookmarks are always included
+  * Add a space at the start or end of your search string to search bookmarks along with tabs
-  * if your search string starts or ends with 2 spaces '  ' only bookmarks are searched
+  * Add two spaces at the start or end of your search string to search only bookmarks
 * displays the number of tabs you currently have open in all your Chrome windows
 * track recently closed tabs and allow them to be searched and restored
 * shortcut key to launch popup window from most tabs, defaults to Ctrl + e, configurable on the keyboard shortcuts page at the bottom of the Chrome Extensions page.